dscpvgcoet/hacktoberfest2020-deep-learning/Sentiment Analysis/README.md

 ## Problem Statement
 Given a dataset consisting of reviews on Amazon Alexa, your task is to perform Sentiment Analysis on it and find whether a person is satisfied or not with the given product.<br>
-The dataset consist of only 2 columns
+The dataset consists of only 2 columns:
 <ul>
   <li>Label (positive or negative) </li>
   <li>Review (contains actual reviews of the customers) </li>